mk12/sicp/notes/lecture.md

 - Newton's method: general method to find the zeros (an $x$ such that $f(x) = 0$).
 - We can use the fixed-point procedure to define a procedure for computing zeros using Newton's method.

-> Wishful thinking: essential to good engineering.
-And especially essential to good computer science.
+> Wishful thinking, essential to good engineering, and certainly essential to good computer science. [@2a.p11]

 - We can use names of procedures that we haven't defined yet while writing a program (top-down design).